commercialhaskell/stack/doc/GUIDE.md

 Test suite not yet implemented
 ```

-We first cleaned our project to clear old results so we know exactly what stack
+We first cleaned our project to clear old results so we know exactly what Stack
 is trying to do.
 Notice that it builds the helloworld-test test suite, and the
 helloworld library (since it's used by the test suite), but it does not build
 the helloworld-exe executable.